RAFAEL

 • Pitched creator onboarding beyond design-native artists: dancers, painters, conceptual artists.

-• Proposed Rare Pass: a CSA-inspired subscription model for new collectors, rooted rooted intrust, bundling, and curation over hype
+• Proposed Rare Pass: a CSA-inspired subscription model for new collectors, rooted in trust, bundling, and curation as de-risking investments.

 CLIENT: Nike